 American Oak

-Discover American Oak – a classic light hardwood for timeless furniture.
+Discover American Oak – a light, refined hardwood known for its strength, clean grain and timeless appeal.

-Key characteristics that define Tasmanian Oak as a premium furniture timber:
+Key characteristics that define American Oak as a premium furniture timber:

 Colour